GreaseBook, an iphone and android app explicitly for oil well monitoring, was recently featured in Hart’s E&P Magazine… check out the article below!

 Pumpers also have been quick to realize that by using the camera function on their smart devices they are able to save an employer thousands of dollars each year.
 By taking photos or video of problems in the field and posting them to messaging applications, veteran foremen and engineers can visually engage with their production assets.
 Where once issues could only be resolved through verbal descriptions over the telephone, companies are now able to visually troubleshoot problems from the office, thus avoiding costly onsite service calls.

 A new breed of specialized apps has begun to crop up in the oil and gas industry.
-GreaseBook, an iPad application for operators and their pumpers, has eliminated the need for the traditional paper gauge sheet workflow.
+GreaseBook, an smartphone application for operators and their pumpers, has eliminated the need for the traditional paper gauge sheet workflow.
 The company designed the app to work in oil-producing areas with zero mobile connectivity, and the app touts zero setup time and no contracts.
 The company has set out to improve the way pumpers record and interact with the vital production information they collect in the field, and the app can potentially eliminate 99% of all in-house, field-related administrative duties.

 Operators are happy to outsource many of their core computing and operations processes to third-party companies because of the convenience and amount of time that is saved.
 What is more, company employees actually want to use these smart devices, which means management does not have to endure the typical push-back of new initiatives.